Romeo and Juliet Mortality Quotes

 What devil art thou, that dost torment me thus?

-This torture should be roar'd in dismal hell.
+This torture should be roared in dismal hell.

-Hath Romeo slain himself? say thou but 'I,'
+Hath Romeo slain himself?
+Say thou but 'Ay,'

 And that bare vowel 'I' shall poison more

-Or those eyes shut, that make thee answer 'I.'
+Or those eyes shut that make thee answer 'Ay.'

 Brief sounds determine of my weal or woe.

-Pale, pale as ashes, all bedaub'd in blood,
+Pale, pale as ashes, all bedaubed in blood,

-All in gore-blood; I swounded at the sight.
+All in gore blood.
+I swoonèd at the sight.